 The best she could come up with was this stripey thing (see right).
 I mean, where's the spendid fur, the cheeky grin, the nuzzleable nose, the admirable ears and all the other things for which I'm renowned.
 And it's wearing a bow tie!
 [I think you're getting a bit big headed here, please calm down, Big Ted].

 Meanwhile Auntie Fiona continued her search.
-And just when I was in the middle of a particularly good dream about cream cakes and steam engines, I was woken up by a loud, "Found him!"
+And just when I was in the middle of a particularly good dream, this time about cream cakes and steam engines, I was woken up by a loud, "Found him!"
 And she had!

 Auntie Fiona contacted the bear's associates (she called them his owners but I think that's just wrong.
-Bears are like cats, they don't have "owners") and arranged for him to come and live in Plumtree.
+Bears are like cats, they don't have "owners", they have "managers" or "associates") and arranged for him to come and live in Plumtree.
 Money may have changed hands to sort this out, I couldn't possibly say.

 So, this is my distant cousin Big Tod.
 He's from Australia, which is even further away than China.
 This is his passport photo (on the left) so it's not very good, but you can see he really looks like me.
 Same admirable ears, same posture and same feet (OK, same slightly-larger-than-normal feet).
 The splendid fur's not quite as splendid though, and the nose isn't quite right - I blame the Australian climate.

 I'm not sure why he's got no clothes on - perhaps it's an Australian thing.
 Seems a bit odd for your passport photo!
-But, told my associates that I would share out my clothes with him so that we're both suitably attired.
-And he could have my lovely, stripy cardigan 'cos it can get quite cold in St Mary's, Plumtree.
+But, I told my associates that I would share out my clothes with him so that we're both suitably attired.
+And he could have my lovely, stripy cardigan 'cos it can get quite cold in St Mary's, Plumtree (and Auntie Fiona promised to make me a new one in exchange).
 And I asked Auntie Fiona to give him a haircut to get rid of that quite unnecessary bit of string.
 [Ahem, actually you used to have one of those before it was surgically removed, Big Ted!]

 So, if the questions is "what is a Doppelgänger?"
 The answer is "It's a Big Tod!"